 Eleanor McConnell, PhD, RN: Associate Professor, Duke University School of Nursing

 Milta Oyola Little, DO, CMD: Associate Professor of Geriatric Medicine, Duke University

 Noah Penny, BS: Health Promotions & Dementia Coordinator, Durham Center for Senior Life

 Guy G. Potter, PhD: Associate Professor, Psychiatry & Behavioral Sciences, Duke University

 We are offering two tracks: Caregiver Track and Community Track:

 This project is supported, in part by grant #90ADPI0041-01-01, from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, DC 20201.
 Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
 Points of view or opinions do not, therefore, necessarily represent official Administration for Community Living policy.

-The Durham Center for Senior Life, a 501(c)(3) non-profit organization, is designated by the State of North Carolina as a Center of Excellence.
+The Durham Center for Senior Life is a nonprofit organization and is designated by the State of North Carolina as a Center of Excellence.